 Don't worry about positioning too much, we'll sort the layout right at the end.
 Just put the widgets in roughly the right place.

-Qt Creator — Adding a Label Qt Creator — Adding a Label
+Qt Creator — Adding a QLabel widget

 You can also make the text large and bold, as seen here:

-Qt Creator — QLabel font properties Qt Creator — QLabel font properties
+Qt Creator — QLabel font properties

 For the tax box, we are going to use something different — a Spin Box (QSpinBox).
-This is a numeric input which limits the values you can enter.
-We don’t need a Spin Box, it’s just good to see how you can use different widgets that Qt Creator provides.
+This is a numeric input widget which limits the values you can enter.
+We don't need a Spin Box, it's just good to see how you can use different widgets that Qt Creator provides.

 Drag a Spin Box to the window.
 The first thing we do is change the objectName to something sensible, tax_rate in our case.
 Remember, this is how this object will be called from Python.